the-scream_westmountmag

 Key points

-To control your stress, conduct a job analysis, so that you know your most important priorities at work.
-Learn good time management strategies, so that you can handle your priorities effectively.
-Try to let go of negative thinking habits, and become a positive thinker by using affirmations and visualization.
+To control your stress, conduct a job analysis so that you know your most important priorities at work.
+Learn good time management strategies so that you can handle your priorities effectively.
+Try to let go of negative thinking habits and cultivate a positive mindset by using affirmations and visualization techniques.

 Also, create defences against stressful situations that you cannot control – use your network, be sure to get enough exercise and sleep, and learn how to relax.